openkruise/kruise/docs/debug/README.md

 * step 7: `kubectl apply -f config/manager/all_in_one.yaml` to install the new statefulset with the customized controller manager image;

 Then one can perform manual tests and use `kubectl logs kruise-controller-manager-0 -n kruise-system` to check controller logs for debugging.

-Notes:

-* Step 1, 2, 5 are one-time efforts.
-* Kubebuilder default `make run` does not work for webhooks since kubernetes services usually do not work in local dev environment.
-Hence, it is recommended to debug controller manager in Pod.